 The Sudden Cardiac Arrest Foundation is a national community benefit 501(c)(3) organization based in Pittsburgh, Pennsylvania (EIN 43-2093206).
 Our mission is to “raise awareness and support programs that give ‘ordinary’ people the power to save a life.”
-We work to raise awareness about prevention and treatment of sudden cardiac arrest, including post-resuscitation care.
-Our team is listed below.
+We work to raise awareness about the prevention and treatment of sudden cardiac arrest, including post-resuscitation care.

 The Sudden Cardiac Arrest Foundation has: